angls4/ta-webtransport-pong/readme.md

 You can play the game online at [adnan.widzzz.com](https://adnan.widzzz.com).
 ![image](documents/videos/overview.gif)

-The web game is based on the classic "Pong" game and was built using Python with technologies like Starlette, Uvicorn, and asyncio.
+The web game is based on the classic "Pong" game and was built using Python with technologies like Sveltekit, Starlette, Uvicorn, and asyncio.
 It supports both HTTP/2 and HTTP/3 protocols.
 A key feature of the game is its use of WebTransport for gamestate communication, instead of more traditional methods like WebSocket or UDP sockets.
 Additionally, the game serves as a comparison tool, allowing users to observe the differences between WebSocket and WebTransport in real-time.

 ### Features